IfcOpenShell/IfcOpenShell/src/blenderbim/docs/devs/running_tests.rst

 All development is expected to use test driven development, and so we expect test coverage to be 100% where it is technically possible to test.

-When running tests, a Makefile target is provided for convenience so you can type in a simple command without knowing the internals.
+When running tests, Makefile targets are provided for convenience so you can type in a simple command without knowing the internals.

 Because the BlenderBIM Add-on depends on IfcOpenShell, it is advised to also run